'Even now, I’m unpicking the indoctrination': Growing up in a Zionist youth movement

 Encountering Holocaust denial, or being asked to answer for Israel’s actions, especially in childhood, can understandably reinforce feelings of precariousness among British Jews, but Holocaust education in Jewish spaces, including in youth movements, is often used to bolster the belief that Israel is essential for Jewish safety.

-Josie Cohen (who is – full disclosure – my aunt) remembers a disturbing educational programme that mimicked how Jews were herded into gas chambers during the Holocaust.
+Rachel* remembers a disturbing educational programme that mimicked how Jews were herded into gas chambers during the Holocaust.
 “The madrichim [leaders] put us in some dark room, and then let off a deodorant can, and everyone was losing their shit,” she said.

 This was a particularly potent instance of fearmongering from her early years in Noam, which she joined as a child in the early nineties, and went on to lead a decade later.
-While Cohen is certain that no Jewish youth movement would run as extreme an activity nowadays, she noticed a pattern in what she was taught about Jewish history, and went on to teach others.
+While Rachel is certain that no Jewish youth movement would run as extreme an activity nowadays, she noticed a pattern in what she was taught about Jewish history, and went on to teach others.
 “There was a lot of programming about how scary it is to be Jewish and scary things that have happened to Jewish people, and then Israel was always presented as the answer to that,” she said.

 The propagation of this fear continued during my childhood in Noam in the 2010s.
 Though I remember more nuanced discussions taking place, the experience that stands out from my Zionist education is a game of capture the flag based on the Six Day War.
 The set-up for the game obscured the fact that Israel struck first, which reinforced the idea that Israel – and by extension Jews – are under constant threat from Arabs.

-As a Noam leader, Cohen ran programmes about different parts of Jewish history, but the precariousness of the diaspora was always part of the narrative.
+As a Noam leader, Rachel ran programmes about different parts of Jewish history, but the precariousness of the diaspora was always part of the narrative.
 “We were allowed to program whatever we wanted,” she said, “but I was a product of Noam, and Zionism is in the bones of the organisation, just as it’s in the bones of the adult Jewish community.”

-Cohen and her now-wife moved to Israel in 2009, but quickly became disillusioned and returned to the UK less than a year later.
+Rachel and her now-wife moved to Israel in 2009, but quickly became disillusioned and returned to the UK less than a year later.
 “I thought that we could live there and be left-wing activists and that would be doing our bit, but it just wasn't the reality at all,” she said.
 “I became convinced that, if we stayed there for too long, then we would genuinely start to feel that a Jewish life is worth more than a non-Jewish life, because that underpins so much of what that country is based on.”

 Sara Moon, who was part of the socialist Zionist youth group Habonim Dror, also latched onto her movement’s idealised vision of Israel as a teenager.
 “I found a lot of resonance with socialist Zionism and the idea of living collectively on the kibbutz, and working the land being a part of how we heal as Jewish people who have had a lot of disconnect and dispossession from land,” she said.